wkolowski/Type-Theory-Wishlist/README.md

 **Status: implemented in Coq.**

 TODO:
 - How does it work at the level of formal rules?
+Do we need zillion rules for every single primitive operation and its specification?
 - Decide the details of the char type.
 - Decide the details of division by zero.
 - We may also want to have other char types, like `Ascii` and `UTF-16`.